ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Trial licenses can not be extended or re-issued.
 They are limited to 14 days runtime and a maximum of 20 mailboxes.

 ### 5.3.
 Order process for non-trial versions
-<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">license quote request form</a> to request an individualized quote for Set-OutlookSignatures Benefactor Circle licenses.</strong>
+<a href="https://forms.office.com/r/sgKrkkd0Eb"><button class="button is-link is-normal is-responsive is-hover">Submit this form to request a quote for Set-OutlookSignatures Benefactor Circle licenses</button></a>

 The form collects the following information:
 - Company name and full address
-- The VAT number of your company
+- The VAT number of your company (EU only)
 - Contact email addresses
   - At least one for receiving invoices
   - At least one for receiving the download link for the license file, updates and other non invoice related information